-Certain Services must be reviewed to determine Medical Necessity in order for you to get benefits.
 Utilization Review criteria will be based on many sources including medical policy and clinical guidelines.
-It may be decided that a service that was asked for is not Medically Necessary if you have not tried other treatments that are more cost effective.
+It may be decided that a treatment that was asked for is not Medically Necessary if a clinically equivalent treatment that is more cost effective is available and appropriate.
+"Clinically equivalent" means treatments that for most Members, will give you similar results for a disease or condition.

-If you have any questions about the information in this section, you may call the Member Services phone number on the back of your Identification Card.
+If you have any questions about the Utilization Review process, the medical policies, or clinical guidelines, you may call the Member Services phone number on the back of your Identification Card.